turbodami/sitepard/README.md

-👽 a website builder based on MERN stack and pug 👽
+A website builder based on MERN stack and pug.